lionelspagna/webdeveloper-course/README.md

 You can find javascript vanilla code, jquery, c#, php, python, html, css, sass, less everything i test on my professional way and using in a real world context.

-Everything is organized on various directories with inherit code.
+Everything is organized on various directories with related code.